 APPLICATION PROCESS

 It is important to note that you will not be automatically accepted to study through Emmanuel Verpleegskool.
-Students will be accommodated on the
+Students will be accommodated on the basis of the number of available spaces for the qualification.

 The selection process will be conducted in 2 phases.